 Pack duct tape with you - it can fix almost anything.
 Broken zippers?
 Yep!
 Slits?
 No problem.
 Torn handles?
 Watch me!
 Besides, duct tape can also be useful for other situations during your trip.

-Prevent your suitcase from falling apart with a tight luggage cover.
+Prevent your suitcase from falling apart with a tight luggage protection cover.
 It will keep your luggage together and your belongings inside, even if your bag gets damaged or breaks open.

 At the same time, no rules will ever protect your bag from being scratched, stained, or soaked.
-Therefore, follow these simple tips to protect your bag and consider buying travel insurance for your checked bag.
+Therefore, follow these simple luggage protection tips to protect your bag and consider buying travel insurance for your checked bag.
 Better safe than sorry, right?

 And finally - If something happens to your luggage, despite all the preventive measures, know your rights and always claim damages from the airline.
 The compensation can be generous enough to buy you a new suitcase.